 How can we leverage health sensor data in our smartphones to support healthy behavior?
-Indeed, behavior change has been extensively researched.
+Behavior change has been extensively researched.
 However, our smartphones provide more information (such as steps count, location, calorie approximation, etc.) to help individuals think deeply about their health.
 Technology has been used to visualize and gamify health sensor data.
 I believe that the next challenge is how to use the visualized and gamified environment to support health reflection and sense-making.

 What aspect of what you do is most interesting?

-The findings from my exergame evaluation (Spaceship Launch) suggest that the motivating aspect of competition in games is nuanced, where the need to be connected with others seems to have a motivational effect.
-The open question is, how can we develop a motivational technology that satisfies the need to be connected, and at the same time solidifying healthy attitudes and self-efficacy?
+The findings from my exergame evaluation (Spaceship Launch) suggest that the motivating aspect of competition in games is nuanced, with the need to be connected with others seeming to have a motivational effect.
+The open question is: how can we develop a motivational technology that satisfies the need to be connected, and at the same time solidifying healthy attitudes and self-efficacy?
 Research in sense-making has shown that a breakdown in an individual’s belief can be an opportunity to scaffold one’s attitude in health.
 Therefore, the challenge is, how can we present breakdowns in individual’s belief to support long term positive health behavior?

 What are your research or career goals, going forward?